padeir0/pao/styleguide.md

 ## Miscelaneous

 Other small things:
- - Macro usage is restricted to `#define` constants and header guards.
+ - Macro usage is restricted to constants and header guards.
  - Never use global variables inside library code (inside tests, this is fine).
  - Functions that need dynamic allocation should receive allocators as arguments.
  - Never use `goto`, `continue` or `for` loops.